Skip to content

 What language is Southern American English?

-Southern American English is a dialect of English.
+Southern American English is a dialect of the English language.

 Which region is Southern American English associated with?